Compare Rates and Save on Auto Insurance

 • Personal injury protection covers expenses from injuries you or your passengers sustain in an accident, regardless of who was at fault.

-States That Don’t Require Car Insurance: New Hampshire and Virginia
+State That Doesn’t Require Car Insurance: New Hampshire

 Car insurance is required in most states.
-However, you don't need auto insurance in New Hampshire and Virginia to operate a motor vehicle legally.
+However, you don't need auto insurance in New Hampshire to operate a motor vehicle legally.

 According to New Hampshire’s Financial Responsibility Law, you need to prove that you can pay for damages if you cause an accident.
 For most people, it’s cheaper and easier to purchase a policy that meets the state’s minimum liability coverage — in New Hampshire, that’s 25/50/25, liability and uninsured/underinsured motorist insurance and at least $1,000 in medical payments coverage.

-Purchasing a policy is still a good idea as both are tort states, meaning that if you’re at fault in an accident, you have to pay the cost of damage resulting from it.
+Purchasing a policy is still a good idea as New Hampshire is a tort state, meaning that if you’re at fault in an accident, you have to pay the cost of damage resulting from it.
 Because of this, MoneyGeek recommends buying car insurance even though it’s not required.

 How Much State Minimum Car Insurance Costs